hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 === Additional Successes
 <additional-successes>
-You succeed by meeting or beating the DC of an #strong[Action Roll];, and you gain an additional #strong[Success] for each 5 you roll above the DC.
+You succeed by meeting or beating the DC of an #term[Action Roll];, and you gain an additional #term("Success", is_definition: true) for each 5 you roll above the DC.

-The benefit of a #strong[Success] varies depending on the Action you were doing.
+The benefit of a #term[Success] varies depending on the Action you were doing.
 Maybe you find more of the herbs you were searching for?
 Or you hid at just the right time to overhear a secretive conversation?

 Some rolls don't follow the rule that each 5 above the DC gives a
-#strong[Success];.
+#term[Success].
 Attack Rolls for example instead target an opponent's
-#strong[Damage Thresholds];, giving +1 #strong[Success] for each
+#term[Damage Thresholds];, giving +1 #term[Success] for each
 threshold you hit (and then for each +5 after the last threshold).

-#strong[Successes] gained when Attacking usually grant +1 damage to the
+#term("Successes", key: "Success", is_definition: true) gained when Attacking usually grant +1 damage to the Attack, but some unique abilities might give different effects.
-Attack, but some unique abilities might give different effects.
-You might for example encounter an electrified shark-jellyfish hybrid that stuns its prey --- attacking with a shock that reduces your
-#strong[Action Point] regeneration by 1 for each #strong[Success];,
-instead of dealing damage directly.
+You might for example encounter an electrified shark-jellyfish hybrid that stuns its prey --- attacking with a shock that reduces your #term("Action Point", key: "Action Points") regeneration by 1 for each #term[Success], instead of dealing damage directly.

 == Tag Team Rolls
 <tag-team-rolls>
-Once per Shift per character, players may initiate a Tag Team roll.
+Once per #term[Shift] per character, players may initiate a #term("Tag Team Roll", is_definition: true).

-To initiate a Tag Team roll, each participant spends 1 Focus in addition to what other resources they would normally spend and makes their respective rolls to construct a pool of die results.
+To initiate a #term[Tag Team Roll], each participant spends 1 Focus in addition to what other resources they would normally spend and makes their respective rolls to construct a pool of die results.
 To resolve the roll, the players choose 2 dice from the constructed pool, which becomes the result of the roll.

-The roll counts as an Action Roll, and any features or modifications that would activate from a roll do so as normal.
+The roll counts as an #term[Action Roll], and any features or modifications that would activate from a roll do so as normal.
 If multiple characters would trigger the same effect, only one resolves.

-The GM can at any point initiate a Tag Team Roll for the party, with no cost to the characters.
+The GM can at any point initiate a #term[Tag Team Roll] for the party, with no cost to the characters.

-Tag Team rolls can be initiated during combat, given that all participants act during the same Phase.
+#term("Tag Team Rolls", key: "Tag Team Roll"). can be initiated during combat, given that all participants act during the same #term[Phase].

 = Character creation (+ mutations?) - Thomas